-Kimberly K. Armstrong is a full-time clinical instructor at the Capstone College of Nursing (CCN).
+Kimberly K. Armstrong is a full-time nursing instructor at the Capstone College of Nursing (CCN).
 She earned her Bachelor’s Degree in Nursing from the University of Michigan, her Master’s Degree in Oncology Nursing from Duke University, her post Master’s certificate as an oncology nurse practitioner from Duke University, and a Master’s Degree in Strategic Studies from the U.S. Army War College.
-Mrs. Armstrong currently teaches Fundamentals of Nursing in the BSN Program.
+Mrs. Armstrong currently teaches Fundamentals of Nursing in the BSN Program, and Leadership and Management in the RN Mobility Program.

 Mrs. Armstrong is a member of the American Nurses Association, the Alabama State Nurses Association, Sigma Theta Tau, Veterans of Foreign Wars, Daughters of the American Revolution, and the General Society of Mayflower Descendants.
 She is also a volunteer with the American Red Cross and avid genealogist.
 She and her husband Craig, a professor at the University of Alabama’s Culverhouse College of Business, are the proud parents of three children.